nfaltir/Password-Generator/README.md

 Overview
 --------------
 Write the same password generator app in different computer languages. <br>
-This is an awesome excercise to learn different languages.
+This is an awesome excercise to learn how different languages work.

 <br>